Sgt. Pepper's Lonely Hearts Club Band (film): Plot

-Meanwhile, villainous Mr. Mustard (Frankie Howerd) and his henchman the Brute drive to Heartland in their computer- and robot -equipped van.
-Mustard receives orders from the mysterious FVB to steal the magical instruments from City Hall and distribute them among FVB and its affiliates ("Mean Mr. Mustard").
-Without the instruments, Heartland—now under Mustard's control—quickly degenerates into a hotbed of vice and urban decay.
-Strawberry takes an early morning bus to Hollywood ("She's Leaving Home"), finding them thanks to a billboard promoting them ("Lucy in the Sky With Diamonds"), to tell the band ("Oh!
+Meanwhile, villainous Mr. Mustard (Frankie Howerd) and his henchman, the Brute, drive to Heartland in their computer- and robot-equipped van, under orders from the mysterious FVB to steal the magical instruments from City Hall and distribute them among FVB and its affiliates ("Mean Mr. Mustard").
+Without the instruments, Heartland quickly degenerates into a hotbed of vice and urban decay.
+Strawberry takes an early morning bus to Hollywood ("She's Leaving Home") to warn the band ("Lucy in the Sky with Diamonds"/"Oh!
 Darling").
 Mustard, who has a crush on Strawberry, follows.
-In Hollywood, the band and Strawberry steal Mustard's van and use its computer to locate the stolen instruments.
-They recover the cornet from the deranged, money-driven anti-aging specialist Dr. Maxwell Edison (Steve Martin) ("Maxwell's Silver Hammer"), and the tuba from mind-controlling cult leader Father Sun (Alice Cooper) ("Because").
-Billy is knocked out twice in each battle, with nothing except Strawberry's love keeping him going ("Strawberry Fields Forever").
+In Hollywood, the band and Strawberry steal Mustard's van and use its computer to locate the stolen instruments, recovering the cornet from the deranged, money-driven anti-aging specialist Dr. Maxwell Edison (Steve Martin) ("Maxwell's Silver Hammer"), and the tuba from mind-controlling cult leader Father Sun (Alice Cooper) ("Because").
+Billy is knocked out in each battle, with nothing except Strawberry's love keeping him going ("Strawberry Fields Forever").
 The group easily find the bass drum, which Mr. Mustard kept for himself in the van.
-However, the computer and robots malfunction and self-destruct before they can locate the final missing instrument–the saxophone–which remains in the hands of FVB.
+However, the computer and robots malfunction and self-destruct before they can locate the final missing instrument (the saxophone).

-As Heartland continues to deteriorate, Billy and the Hendersons, with a bit of help from Dougie, manage to convince a relieved B.D. to organize a benefit concert to save the town ("Being for the Benefit of Mr. Kite!)".
-Dougie and Lucy, who have bonded over their shared love of money, plot to run off with the show's proceeds ("You Never Give Me Your Money").
-They hide bags of money in Mustard's van while Billy, Strawberry, and the Hendersons are watching Earth, Wind & Fire perform at the benefit ("Got to Get You into My Life").
-Mustard and the Brute suddenly arrive and take back the van, which also contains the recovered instruments and the benefit money.
-They also kidnap Strawberry, with whom Mustard has fallen in love from afar ("When I'm Sixty-Four").
-Mustard drives off with Dougie, Lucy, Strawberry, and the money hidden on board.
-Billy and the Hendersons see the van leave and pursue it in the town's hot air balloon in new uniforms.
+As Heartland continues to deteriorate, Billy and the Hendersons, with a bit of help from Dougie, manage to convince B.D. to organize a benefit concert to save the town ("Being for the Benefit of Mr. Kite!").
+Dougie and Lucy, who have bonded over their shared love of money, plot to run off with the show's proceeds ("You Never Give Me Your Money") while Billy, Strawberry, and the Hendersons are watching Earth, Wind & Fire perform at the benefit ("Got to Get You into My Life").
+Mustard and the Brute suddenly arrive and take back the van, containing the recovered instruments and the benefit money, and also kidnap Strawberry ("When I'm Sixty-Four").
+Billy and the Hendersons see the van leave and pursue it in the town's hot air balloon.